ADO183115/juneau-tourism-model/README.md

 |      5 |  1.90992 |  0.381984 |

 ## Arbitrary Values for Parameters and Weights
-Many values for parameters and weights were chosen arbitrarily.
-For example, **$E_{initial}$** was set to 0.5, a middle value between 0.0 and 1.0 as it was an index and I was not able to figure out a good way to choose a value for this.
-A possible improvement for this model would be to do more research to find plausible values for the parameters and weights instead of choosing them at random.
+Several parameter and weight values were not derived from real-world data.
+For instance, **$E_{initial}$** was set to 0.5 as a neutral midpoint on the [0.0, 1.0] index scale, given the absence of a principled method for its selection.
+A potential avenue for improvement would be to conduct further research to identify empirically grounded estimates for these parameters, rather than relying on arbitrary assignments.
+Alternatively, statistical inference methods such as maximum likelihood estimation or Bayesian inference, could be employed to derive parameter values from observed tourism data, rather than relying on arbitrary assignments.